 There are three years of financial statements and a complete equipment list for viewing by qualified buyers.

-BikeCo serves local customers from a Calgary commuter centre.
+BikeCo serves both Calgary and local customers from a Calgary commuter centre.
 The business is within an hour of the Calgary Tower.
-(We need a non-disclosure on file to pin point the location any finer that.)
+(We need a non-disclosure on file to pinpoint the location any finer that.)